 Empowering marginalized women through skills education, as a means to develop sustainable communities in Indonesia.

-In some religions women have no rights to any family assets and go to their husband’s village upon marriage.
-If they try to separate from their husband, the original family will not take them back, leaving them with nothing to live on.
+In many cases womenhave no rights to any family assets and go to their husband’s village upon marriage.
+If they try to separate from their husband, the original family will not take them back, leaving them with no livelyhood.

 Unskilled women are open to manipulation, such as prostitution, trafficking, and slave labor.